 Please be aware, there are images on this website that are of Aboriginal people who have since passed away.

 ‘Intimate Encounters’ is a beautiful and powerful photographic exhibition of 40 works representing the experiences of people with disabilities.
-With the assistance of Accessible Arts and Visions of Australia, “Intimate Encounters” toured Australia extensively from 2000 – 2007 and was shown in London, New York, New Zealand, Barcelona, Toronto and in March 2010 in Seville , Spain.
+With the assistance of Accessible Arts and Visions of Australia, “Intimate Encounters” toured to every metropolitan and key regional city throughout Australia – 32 venues from 2001 to 2007 and to nine international cities from 2002 to 2014 and was shown in London, New York, New Zealand, Barcelona, Toronto and in March 2010 in Seville , Spain.
 Editions of the exhibition are held by ShapeArts London, Museum of Sex New York, Tiaho Trust New Zealand and the Albury Library & Museum NSW.

-Photographer, Belinda Mason has created unique, highly emotive essay that takes the viewer through a journey of emotions, tapping into thoughts and feelings so often dismissed and denied.
-All images were developed with full input and participation from the people photographed; it is been a truly collaborative experience, shaped by the participant’s own feelings, thoughts and aspirations.
+In 1998, Photographer, Belinda Mason collaborated with the participants to create a unique, highly emotive essay that takes the viewer through a journey of emotions, tapping into thoughts and feelings so often dismissed and denied.
+All images were developed with full input and participation from the people photographed; it is been a truly collaborative experience, shaped by the participant’s own feelings, thoughts, and aspirations.
 Belinda Mason has worked extensively with all the participants to define how they wish to be represented.
 This is a radical shift in the way people with disabilities are generally photographed; rather than objectifying their experiences, they are the active creators of their representation.

 The work explores the myriad of connections between disability and sexuality.
 It challenges the hidden (and often-at times not so hidden) myth in our society that only the most glamorous, attractive and successful among us lead active, healthy and imaginative sexual lives.
 It is a myth intonated through images present at every edge of our consciousness.
 Screened, flashed, flickered and fleshed out through film, print, press, art and Internet – eventually projected from person to person, generation to generation.